Relintai/uml_generator/README.md

 Should work with godot 3.x aswell, but you will need to create the project file.

+Note that the image generation algorithm relies on the app's window being able to be resized, so the thing will only work on dekstop platforms.

 ## Some example outputs

 ![Directory class](project/examples/example_output/directory.umlg.png)